AkerBP/deos-cognite-functions-template/README.md

 - To deploy data to the Cognite Fusion Dev evnironment, we need to submit an access request form for Cognite Data Fusion.
 Subsection 6a. describes how to fill out this form in order to get the necessary access rights for developing our dataset, and subsection 6b details how to authenticate with a Cognite Client.
   a. ***Read/write access request***
     - The form is found (here)[https://forms.office.com/Pages/ResponsePage.aspx?id=cEF-O0iDpEq_rgaj4YZ0aUVYsXTN0c9Dil0iHGZgj0lUOTBXVFlSWDlMUFk1WUNBS1lKWjZKWko2TyQlQCN0PWcu]
+    - Set a unique *Title of the request*
     - In *Area of the request* select Cognite Data Fusion (CDF)
     - In *Category* select New access or create new dataset
     - In *New access or create new dataset request* select Create new dataset